 While Facebook does sell the Oculus Go, developed by Oculus VR, which Facebook acquired in 2015, the Portal devices are the first Facebook-branded hardware products.
-The devices will compete in a crowded smart display market that includes the Amazon Echo Show, Lenovo Smart Display, and JBL Link View.
-Although none of those devices are Facebook-centric.
+The devices will compete in a crowded smart display market that includes the Amazon Echo Show, Lenovo Smart Display, and JBL Link View, although none of those devices are Facebook-centric.

-Available now for preorder on Facebook, Amazon and BestBuy, the Portal and Portal+ are slated to begin shipping in November.
+Facebook Portal and Portal+ are available now for sale on Facebook, Amazon, and BestBuy, and at Amazon Books and Best Buy stores nationwide.
 Facebook is also offering $100 off on purchases of any two portals together, so you can own one and set someone else up with one for $298.

 Updated on November 8, 2018: Both models are now for sale and added additional information about the Smart Camera function.